Eren Keskin

-On 3 December 2021, Evrensel reported Keskin's home was raided by Turkish police.The raid was conducted to summon Keskin to account for a speech she delivered in Turkey’s southeastern Dersim province in 2019.
+On 3 December 2021, Evrensel reported Keskin's home was raided by Turkish police.The raid was conducted to summon Keskin to account for a speech she delivered in Turkey’s eastern Dersim province in 2019.

 Awards

 In 2004 she received the Aachen Peace Award "for her courageous efforts and activities for human rights."
 In 2005 she was awarded the Esslingen-based Theodor Haecker Prize for Civic Courage and Political Integrity.